Histamines in Seafood

 Histamine sensitivity is a condition in which an individual experiences adverse reactions to foods that contain the chemical compound histamine.
 These reactions can range from mild to severe and can include skin rashes, headaches, nausea, vomiting, and diarrhea.
 Histamine is found in a variety of foods, including seafood, and it is important for people with histamine sensitivity to be aware of the foods they should avoid or limit in order to reduce their symptoms.

-Finally, it is important to check the label of the seafood before purchasing it.
+The third step is to purchase seafood from a reputable source known for providing fresh, safe seafood.
+It is important to check the label of the seafood before purchasing it.
+Knowing that the seafood was processed entirely in the country that it was caught in is important.
+A surprising amount of Alaskan seafood is sent to foreign countries for cheaper processing costs but the practices and timelines are hard to track.
 The label should indicate the type of seafood, the date it was caught, and any other information about the seafood that may be relevant.
 This information can provide insight into the freshness of the seafood and the likelihood of it containing high levels of histamines.
 Buying your seafood from a source with regular fish inventory turnover helps ensure it is fresher, but also knowing when certain species are in season can help.
 Wild Alaskan halibut is freshest in April - November.
 Wild Alaskan salmon is freshest June - September.
 Wild Alaskan Cod can be fresh most of the year, so it is worth having a source that can provide information on when the fish was caught.
-Smoked and canned fish could be wise to avoid since refrigeration and freezing are not always a part of the process with these types of products.
+Smoked and canned fish could be wise to avoid since refrigeration and freezing are not always a part of the process first steps with these types of products.

 By following these steps, people with histamine sensitivity can shop for seafood that is low in histamines and reduce their risk of experiencing an allergic reaction.
 It is also important for people with histamine sensitivity to talk to their doctor about their condition and any other dietary restrictions they may have before consuming seafood.